Biden team charges ahead with 2020 plans despite allegations: It's ‘strengthened his resolve’

 As the story gathered steam over the weekend, some of the 2020 Democratic presidential candidates Biden would likely face off against said they had no reason not to believe the allegations from Flores.
 Among them was former Colorado Gov. John Hickenlooper, who called the claims from Flores “very disconcerting.”

-On Wednesday, former Rep. Beto O’Rourke of Texas also weighed in.
+On Wednesday, O’Rourke also weighed in.

 “Ultimately, that’s a decision for him to make, but I’m glad that people are willing to – and have the courage to step up,” the Democratic presidential candidate said.
 “They must be heard and they must be listened to.”

-O’Rourke’s comments came after he after addressed the annual conference of Al Sharpton’s National Action Network in New York City.
+O’Rourke’s comments came after he addressed the annual conference of Al Sharpton’s National Action Network in New York City.